fcostin/tcplb/docs/DESIGN.md

 - bind address to listen on
 - where to find its certificate & private key
-- list of 0 or more upstream addresses
+- list of one or more upstream addresses

 Load balancer will display help when invoked with no arguments and exit with nonzero status on fatal errors.